 Váhtjerduottar is it’s name in Sapmí.
 We call it Dundret, a small fell outside of Gällivare and Malmberget – always visible in the distance.
 The entire mountain is a nature reserve and protected since 1970.

-I’m up north visiting my grandma yesterday evening I decided to head up the mountain with my cousin and his friend.
+I’m up north visiting my grandma and yesterday evening I decided to head up the mountain with my cousin and his friend.
 Fresh mountain air, vast views and the last golden sunshine was exactly what I needed.
-I craved some wilderness and nature after being cooped up inside.
+I craved some wilderness and nature after being cooped up inside for too long.

 I’ve spent the last couple of days watching my childhood home being torn down, and the same goes for the house my grandma lived in for 27 years.
 I’ve stood watching some buildings go down while others have been moved to completely new areas.